top of page

 As an advocate for the unhoused community and representing A Home For Everyone In DeKalb as the Executive Director I have wondered who communicates to the most vulnerable population.
 Decatur has done a pretty good job of fostering relationships thanks to the faith-based community, City of Decatur police and the library system.

 The students designed a web based app that seeks to bridge the gap by offering a centralized, user-friendly platform to deliver critical information.
 Unhoused individuals need to find information quickly and clearly.
-The design meets this need by offering real-time weather alerts, searchable maps of resources ( food, transportation, service providers and warming/cooling centers) and a calendar of community meetings.
+Through the unhousedgeorgians.com website, real-time weather alerts, searchable maps of resources ( food, transportation, service providers and warming/cooling centers), and a calendar of community meetings are available.

 I am so proud of the amazing students from listening sessions, design sessions, feedback sessions and reaching the goal of executing the product at the Capstone Expo on April 21.
 Students presented to peers and Georgia Tech professors explaining the product, demonstrated the product and received outstanding reviews.